EU investment in high performance computing and computing technologies will enable Europe to lead the way in supercomputing in the Digital Decade.

 Dig deeper

-Destination Earth (DestinE), a European Commission flagship initiative for a sustainable future
+Destination Earth (DestinE), a European Commission flagship initiative to support the green transformation.

 Micro and nano-electronics take us to the world in miniature, where big things are facilitated by the smallest and smartest electronic components and systems.